rhysmoggs/ms1-bakes-by-noemie/README.md

 <img src="assets/readme-images/newsletter.png">

-- When user successfully complies with promted validation, they are met with the following screen.
+- When user successfully complies with prompted validation, they are met with the following screen.
-- This screen is taken from Code Institute's _____, for the purpose of showing a successful action.
+- This screen is taken from the [Code Institute](https://codeinstitute.net/) template, and is used just for the purpose of showing a successful action.

 <img src="assets/readme-images/ci-form.png">